About Park Models

 A storage shed is common fare and they are usually about 8X10 feet or larger.
 They are extremely valuable, especially when you consider you have no basement and the unit size is limited.
 In fact I don't know what you would do without one.

 The storage shed is rarely just a place for storage.
 Of course they are used for storage but the creative uses are pretty wide ranging.
 They are a natural location for a workbench and a common use as a place for your own washer and dryer.

 But sometimes larger sheds are almost used as extra living quarters ...
 TV or computer rooms and even the odd one with a mattress for extra visitors.
 Although probably against some rules they do tend to serve in an emergency.

 The Arizona Room - Even more living space

-Many people add a room at the side of the trailer to provide some extra living space.
+Many people add a room at the side of the unit to provide some extra living space.
 These rooms are known as 'Arizona Rooms'.
 They are constructed in varying sizes over part or even all of the side or patio area.
 (Apparently in Florida they are known as a 'Florida Room')

 There are many different designs and

 They serve a variety of purposes including